 CloudFormation provides a common language to describe and provision all the infrastructure resources in the user’s Amazon Web Services cloud environment.
 You can create the descriptions – templates, in JSON or YAML and run it, and CloudFormation will create the described resources on the Amazon Web Services infrastructure along with all the dependencies.

-Managing the software configuration and managing the runtime environments and software dependencies may be challenging, especially when dealing with complicated infrastructures using many moving pieces.
+Managing the software configuration and managing the runtime environments and software dependencies can be one of the main DevOps challenges, especially when dealing with complicated infrastructures using many moving pieces.
 Configuration management tools allow DevOps to introduce the infrastructure as a coding principle to software configuration and manage it as a part of the codebase, reducing repetition and errors.

 Puppet is a DevOps software configuration management tool that uses its own declarative language to provide system configuration in a model-driven way.
 It allows you to manage the lifecycle of the IT infrastructure, from software and infrastructure provisioning to patching and configuration, including managing the operating system components and cloud environments.
 Puppet configuration describing the target system can be applied directly on the target host or compiled into a catalog and sent to the target system via the REST API provided by the agent.